KodrAus/rust-ioc/README.md

 A lack of non-leaky polymorphism for dependencies is a bit of a downer, but static analysis of the dependency tree is kind of neat.
 Tradeoffs galore.

-This design also requires types to specify the _way_ they want their dependencies, either as owned `O<T>` or borrowed `B<'a, T>`.
+This design also requires types to specify the _way_ they want their dependencies, either as owned `O<T>` or borrowed `Rc<Box<T>>`.
 I'm in two minds about this.
 On the one hand it's nice to be able to describe exactly the things you require of your dependencies.
 On the other hand it might not be desirable to force knowledge of where `T` comes from onto its dependents.

-It'd be good if we could work around the one bit of unsafe code in the way borrowed references are materialised from raw pointers.
-Solving this issue would need some proper design.
-At the very least we could bound the lifetimes of the returned reference to shorter than that of the scope.

-Ultimately, I think this is an interesting experiment and the results are worth exploring.
+Ultimately, I think this is an interesting experiment and the results are worth exploring in more detail.